A Small Family Breeder Working at Breeding Goldendoodles from Our Family to Yours.

 "Activities like walks, playtime, and puzzle toys can provide the necessary stimulation and prevent boredom-related destructive behavior."

-Training should focus on positive reinforcement techniques, using verbal praise and treats to encourage good behavior.
-"Their intelligence and eagerness to please," Karah, CPDT-KA went on to say, "make them relatively easy to train, and they thrive on being with their families and animals, making them the perfect companion in various living situations.
+Training should focus on positive reinforcement techniques, using verbal praise and treats to encourage good behavior week in, week out.
+"Their intelligence and eagerness to please," Karah, CPDT-KA went on to say, "make them relatively easy to train, and they thrive on being with their families and animal siblings, making them the perfect companion in various living situations.

 This adaptability is particularly beneficial for families with children, as Teddy Bear Goldendoodles can quickly learn to play gently and understand boundaries.